 They do sell all-electric models now but they are expensive and are bulky SUV style cars when I prefer smaller vehicles.
 Note that the environmental benefits of electric cars over petrol ones are quite marginal if you take the all-in lifetime environmental impact costs into account and the latest scare is that the heavier weight of electric vehicles is causing damage to our roads – thus explaining why there are so many potholes in our roads of late.
 The weight of current electric batteries is becoming a major problem while the production and recycling of batteries is a negative aspect not yet confronted.

 Electric cars are cheaper than they used to be but they either have limited range or are expensive (£43,000 to £58,000 for a Tesla Model 3 for example, or over £70,000 for a Jaguar I-Pace).

 Readers of this article can suggest alternatives for me to look at.
 Use the comment box below.

 I could of course hold on to my current vehicle for another few years in the hope that Sadiq Khan changes his mind on the ULEZ expansion (my Jaguar XF is not compliant) or is not elected again next May.
 There are several strong contenders lining up to take him on.
 But I do so few miles within the ULEZ area (current and future) that it does not bother me much what the Mayor decides to do.
 Whatever he decides he is bound to be wrong based on his past decision record.

-You can “follow” this blog by clicking on the bottom right in most browsers or by using this Contact page: https://www.freedomfordrivers.org/contact.htm to send us a message requesting.
+You can “follow” this blog by entering your email address in the box below.
 You will then receive an email alerting you to new posts as they are added.